Pan American Center: 2022 renovation

 In 2022, an anonymous 2.9 million dollar philanthropic donation was given to the NMSU foundation to fund the creation of suites as well as premium club seating on the north end of Pan American Center.
 The new suite seating will seat 32 guests.
 Construction began in March 2022 and was finished in the winter of 2022.

 Other events

-In addition to its extensive history as a collegiate basketball venue, the Pan American Center has been a prolific host to a wide variety of concerts and special events in its five decades of service.
-The illustrious list of entertainers to have performed at the Pan Am includes such icons as Metallica, Rod Stewart, Van Halen, Bon Jovi, Garth Brooks, Whitney Houston, Elton John, Prince, George Strait, Tina Turner, U2, and Carrie Underwood, among countless others.
+In addition to its extensive history as a collegiate basketball venue, the Pan American Center has been a host to a wide variety of concerts and special events in its five decades of service.
+The list of entertainers to have performed at the Pan Am includes Metallica, Rod Stewart, Van Halen, Bon Jovi, Garth Brooks, Whitney Houston, Elton John, Prince, George Strait, Tina Turner, U2, and Carrie Underwood.

-Among the other notable events held in the arena are the 1996 Miss Teen USA pageant, presidential speeches (most recently a campaign stop by George W. Bush in 2004), and multiple professional boxing and wrestling events, including the nationally televised professional boxing debut of NFL star Ed "Too Tall" Jones in 1979.
+Among the other notable events held in the arena are the 1996 Miss Teen USA pageant, presidential speeches (including a campaign stop by George W. Bush in 2004), and multiple professional boxing and wrestling events, including the nationally televised professional boxing debut of NFL star Ed "Too Tall" Jones in 1979.
 The arena also hosts the university's annual fall and spring commencement ceremonies.